Russia protests over German minister's Nazi-Crimea comparison

 Hitler first annexed parts of Czechoslovakia where some 3 million German-speakers were living, and a year later invaded the rest of the country.

-Schaeuble's spokesman denied that he had equated Russia with Hitler's Third Reich, and the minister himself went further in an interview with German public broadcaster ARD on Thursday.
+German leaders rarely made comparisons with the Nazi era.
+Schaeuble's spokesman later denied that he had equated Russia with Hitler's Third Reich, but said the minister had made clear Moscow's actions in Ukraine were in violation of international law.

-"I'm not so stupid that I would compare Hitler with anybody," he said.

-He added that German politicians in particular should not draw such comparisons, and said if he had actually made a mistake, he would apologize.

-(Reporting By Alexei Anishchuk in Moscow; Sabine Siebold and Erik Kirschbaum and Gernot Heller in Berlin, editing by Mark Trevelyan)
+(Reporting By Alexei Anishchuk in Moscow; Sabine Siebold and Erik Kirschbaum in Berlin, editing by Elizabeth Piper and Mark Trevelyan)